Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Stochastic model

 Starting with $\phi(0) = 0$ and a random value of $u_p(0)$, \cref{fig4}(a)-(c) show some typical trajectories of $x_p(t)$ at different $\Cr{}$.
 In \cref{fig4}(a), the trajectory of the small plate ($\Cr{} = 0.2$) is noise-driven.
 For the medium plate of $\Cr{} = 0.5$, \cref{fig4}(b) shows its trajectory is composed of linear translations with reversals.
-For the large plate of $\Cr{} = 0.8$, \cref{fig4}(c) indicates that the translation is unidirectional.
-Furthermore, we plot the typical displacement $x_p$ for plates with various sizes in \cref{fig4}(d), which resembles \cref{fig2}(a) and has a transition between the noise-driven and linear motions at $\Cr{}\approx0.3$.
+For the large plate of $\Cr{} = 0.8$, \cref{fig4}(c) indicates that the translation is unidirectional. \mac{The plate speed in \cref{fig4}(c) is comparable to the full DNS result in \cref{fig2}, and this speed decreases as $\Cr$ further increases.
+The typical displacement $x_p$ for plates with various sizes is shown in \cref{fig4}(d)}, which resembles \cref{fig2}(a) and has a transition between the noise-driven and linear motions at $\Cr{}\approx0.3$.
 Thus, this simple model captures all the key features of the full numerical simulation.

 Without noise, the critical behavior of the dynamical system \cref{udot,phidot} can be further analyzed.
 For small $\Cr{}$, it is easy to see that \cref{udot,phidot} have $u_p =0$, $\phi = 2\pi N$ (where $N$ is an integer) as equilibria, which are stable and reflect the \textit{passive} state of plate motion.
 Increasing $\Cr{}$, new equilibria appear at $\Cr{}^* = 1/3$.
 For $\Cr{}>\Cr^*$, it becomes possible to have a nonzero plate velocity $u_p^* = (\beta/\pi)\hat{u}_p^*$, where